LuCeHe/lucehe.github.io/_posts/2026-09-14-fixing-english.md

 ## How many vowel sounds

 But how many sounds does English have?
 Well, it gets tricky.
-On [this page about English sounds](https://en.wikipedia.org/wiki/English_phonology) there are 20–25 vowel sounds in British Received Pronunciation, 14–16 in General American, and 19–21 in Australian English.
+On a standard account of English sounds [[7]](#ref7) there are 20–25 vowel sounds in British Received Pronunciation, 14–16 in General American, and 19–21 in Australian English.
 Some of those extra sounds are two vowels said one after the other, like the sound in *night*.
 Some are a vowel plus *r*, like the sound in *here*.

 If we want one sign for each simple vowel, and we want to cover British English too, we need the full set of marks.
 For simplicity, we think that when you hear